krzysdz/mps-proj-polynomial/docs/report.md

 Main loop deals with the most important part of the project - actually solving the polynomial equations.

-Every loop execution the the code checks if the input data is ready.
+During every loop execution the code checks if the input data is ready.
 If it is, the polynomial roots are found as described in the [Maths](#maths) section.
 The results are then written as a string to a buffer which has two 16-character lines.
 The buffer is then copied with lines separated by a newline character to another buffer and two '\\n' characters are appended.
 The buffer with newline characters is then written to the SD card.
-After the content of the loop is executed (or skipped if the data was not ready), the [`wfi`](https://developer.arm.com/documentation/dui0552/a/the-cortex-m3-instruction-set/miscellaneous-instructions/wfi) instruction is executed to put the core into (light) sleep until an interrupt occurs.
+After the content of the loop has been executed (or skipped if the data was not ready), the [`wfi`](https://developer.arm.com/documentation/dui0552/a/the-cortex-m3-instruction-set/miscellaneous-instructions/wfi) instruction is executed to put the core into (light) sleep until an interrupt occurs.

 ### SysTick

 Data is read from the input pins every time the SysTick timer reloads.
 On reload the SysTick exception handler is executed.
 The handler reads data from the GPIO pins and stores the bytes with an appropriate shift in the target variables.
 After reading the data, handler sets the LED state as described in [Details](#solution-details).

 **Note:** One second is too short interval to manually rewire the input.
-To increase the availabe time, a breakpoint in the handler can be set, or the interval can be changed to *n* second by changing the line:
+To increase the available time, a breakpoint in the handler can be set, or the interval can be changed to *n* second by changing the line:

 ```rust
 syst.set_reload(clocks.sysclk().0 * n); // n seconds (core clock is 8 MHz)